liclac/liclac.eu/content/bee-movie.md

 Ken, could you close
 the window please?

-Check out my new rÃ©sumÃ©.
+Check out my new résumé.
 I made it into a fold-out brochure.

 You see?
 Folds out.